rsc/tmp/ivynote/demo.md

 # Ivy Demo

-This is a demo of Ivy, running in your web browser.
+This is the demo from [Rob Pike's Ivy calculator](https://pkg.go.dev/robpike.io/ivy), running in your web browser.

 Each step in the demo is one line of input followed by some output from Ivy, rendered like this: